-FTP servers are the piece of software that allows you to create a FTP connection between your local computer and a web server.
-ProFTPD is a FTP server for Unix/Linux servers, very configurable and very effective, it is free & open-sourced, released under the GPL license.
+FTP servers are the piece of software that allows you to create an FTP connection between your local computer and a web server.
+ProFTPD is an FTP server for Unix/Linux servers, very configurable and very effective, it is free & open-sourced, and released under the GPL license.

 Of course, you need to install the software in order to use it.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following apt commands in the terminal.

 While installing, it will ask you to choose the usage type you want for your ProFTPD server, you may choose the best mode that fits your needs.